-During Berlin Art Week I discovered the installation by James Turrell, which is housed in a temporary building on the edge of the museum garden.
+During Berlin Art Week I discovered the installation by James Turrell that is housed in a temporary building in the museum’s garden.
 The installation is very much related to our perception of color.

-This reminds me of another project that I am currently working on.
-At the moment I am researching the forgotten Bauhaus master Getrud Grunow, who was active in Weimar.
-Grunow said that each person has their own color mood, which is related to all other colors in the outside world.
+This reminds me of another project that I am working on.
+At the moment I am researching the forgotten Bauhaus master Gertrud Grunow, who was active in Weimar.
+Grunow said that each person has his or her own color mood, which is related to all other colors in the outside world.

-In the installation by James Turrell you experience something similar.
-Turrell provides us with a feature of the outer world, namely colored light, very intense.
-This makes something happen in us.
-We reflect the color very concentrated and can discover moods in ourselves that we associate with certain colors.
-For years I have neglected color as a sculptor.
-For me, the form was in the foreground.
-Since I now look at the color from a scientific side, it becomes more interesting to me.
-Turrell’s installation is a wonderful experimental field for it.‘
+The installation by James Turrell offers a similar experience.
+Turrell provides us with a feature of the outer world, namely colored light, which is very intense.
+His installation triggers something inside us.
+While concentrating on the color, we can discover moods in ourselves that we associate with certain colors.
+For years I have neglected color.
+As a sculptor, form was paramount to me.
+Now, through my research, I look at color from a scientific angle and it becomes more interesting.
+Turrell’s installation is a wonderful experimental field for my work.”